Diego Schwartzman vs. Luca van Assche: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Diego Schwartzman vs. Luca van Assche Trends and Insights

-- In his 38 matches over the past year across all court surfaces, Schwartzman has played an average of 22.0 games (19.5 in best-of-three matches).
+- Schwartzman has played 38 matches over the past year across all court types, and 22.0 games per match (19.5 in best-of-three matches).

-- In his 19 matches on hard courts over the past year, Schwartzman has played an average of 21.6 games (19.5 in best-of-three matches).
+- On hard courts, Schwartzman has played 19 matches over the past 12 months, totaling 21.6 games per match (19.5 in best-of-three matches) while winning 44.3% of games.

-- Through 11 matches on hard courts in the past year, van Assche has averaged 29.7 games per match (28.9 in best-of-three matches) and 9.9 games per set, winning 46.2% of those games.
+- In 11 matches on hard courts in the past year, van Assche has averaged 29.7 games per match (28.9 in best-of-three matches) and 9.9 games per set, winning 46.2% of those games.

-- This is the first time that Schwartzman and van Assche have matched up in the last five years.
+- Dating back to 2015, Schwartzman and van Assche have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.